Crown Jewel (2021): SmackDown

 After Crown Jewel, it was reported that Brock Lesnar said he would be at the following night's SmackDown and would beat Roman Reigns senseless for what transpired at the event.
 Reigns opened SmackDown, and questioned Paul Heyman's allegiance before calling out Lesnar.
 After several minutes of taunting Lesnar, he finally came out and brawled with Reigns.
 The Usos attempted to save Reigns only for Lesnar to take them out, who continued attacking Reigns.
 WWE official Adam Pearce called for several members of SmackDown's roster, as well as security, to restrain Lesnar, who took out the majority of them.
 Lesnar then taunted Reigns and posed in the ring with the Universal Championship as Reigns retreated backstage.
 Following this, Pearce announced that Lesnar was suspended indefinitely for his actions.
 Lesnar responded by performing two F-5s on Pearce.
 In addition to the suspension, Pearce fined Lesnar $1 million.
 Lesnar's suspension was lifted a month later after paying his fine, and he returned on the December 3 episode where he convinced Sami Zayn, who had become the number one contender the previous week, to face Reigns for the title that night.
 WWE official Sonya Deville made it official and that the winner would defend the Universal Championship against Lesnar at Day 1.
 Just before the match, Lesnar attacked Zayn, which allowed Reigns to quickly defeat Zayn and retain the title, officially scheduling Reigns to defend the championship against Lesnar at Day 1.

-Also on SmackDown, The New Day (Kofi Kingston and Xavier Woods) had a coronation for Woods' King of the Ring victory.
+Also on SmackDown, The New Day (Kofi Kingston and Xavier Woods) had a coronation for Woods's King of the Ring victory.
 Kingston introduced the 2021 King of the Ring winner, now adopting the name of King Woods, who was adorned with the crown, cape, and king's scepter.
 The following week, King Woods knighted Kingston as Sir Kofi Kingston, the Hand of the King.

 Mansoor faced Mustafa Ali in a rematch which saw Mansoor defeat Ali once again.